guyinatuxedo/nightmare/modules/07-bof_static/dcquals16_feedme/readme.md

 15935728
 ```

 So we can see that we are dealing with a 32 bit statically linked binary, with a Non-Executable stack.
 When we run it, the program prompts us with `FEED ME!` and we can give input.
 We also see that we are able to overwrite a stack canary, so we probably have a stack buffer overflow somewhere.
 In addition to that, when it detected that the stack canary was overwritten it terminated the process, however continued asking us for input.
 The binary is probably designed in such a way that it spawns child processes which is where we scan in the input and overwrite the stack canary.
 That way when the program sees that the stack canary has been edited and terminates the process, the parent process spawns another instance and continues asking us for input.
-Also one more thing, the reason why pwntools says it doesn't have a stack canary is because pwntools looks for a libc call that due to how it was compiled it isn't maid.
+Also one more thing, the reason why pwntools says it doesn't have a stack canary is because pwntools looks for a libc call that due to how it was compiled it isn't made.

 ### Reversing